Shellywell123/SKanimATE/README.md

 ### Features in development

  - skateboard shape
- - ollie motion (so the pop can be seen)
+ - ollie motion
+ - flip duration to catch time duration
+ - nollie flips to be added soon